Blake-Madden/Fiction-Publisher/README.md

 - [X] Checks for items that should be italicized (items are user-defined in metadata)
 - [X] Checks for possessive suffixes being italicized
 - [X] Checks for stray periods or commas around '?' or '!'

+## Building your Books

+### Organize Book Projects
+- Create a folder named "Books" In your "Fiction-Publisher" folder.
+- Copy your Manuskript project(s) into this folder.
+- Add a "config.yml" file to each book project.

+### Update Your MetaData
+Each book project will contain a "config.yml", which is used to define metadata about your book.
+Refer to the [Metadata Documentation](#metadata-options) for more information.

+### Build Your Books
+Use the "Build.ps1" script to create your books, which will appear in the "Output" folder.

 ## Metadata Options